hazelcast/hazelcast-reference-manual/src/RestClient.md

 ## REST Client
-Hazelcast provides a REST interface, i.e. it provides an HTTP service in each cluster member (node) so that you can access your `map` and `queue` using HTTP protocol.
+Hazelcast provides a REST interface, i.e. it provides an HTTP service in each cluster member so that you can access your `map` and `queue` using HTTP protocol.
 Assuming `mapName` and `queueName` are already configured in your Hazelcast, its structure is shown below.

-`http://node IP address:port/hazelcast/rest/maps/mapName/key`
+`http://member IP address:port/hazelcast/rest/maps/mapName/key`

-`http://node IP address:port/hazelcast/rest/queues/queueName`
+`http://member IP address:port/hazelcast/rest/queues/queueName`

 For the operations to be performed, standard REST conventions for HTTP calls are used.